Tipfeecoin/Whitepaper/Whitepaper V1.md

 <br>
 <br>

-*  ## Full Web Access Tag
+*  ## Web Accessible Pass
-Total Web Access Tag is an ad tagging module with time limits and content push.
+The network-wide accessible pass is an ad tagging module with time limits and content push.
 It is only available when a user posts content.
-When content is tagged as Full Web Access, that content is seen by everyone in the application.
+When content is added to a network-wide access pass, it is seen by everyone on the application.

-The application generates 120 network-wide access tags every 6 hours and randomly assigns them to all standard users with different permissions.
-Once a user has been given a network-wide access tag, they can add the title to their creative content or sell it to other users.
+The application generates 120 network-wide accessible passes every 6 hours and randomly assigns them to all standard users with different permissions.
+Once a user has a network-wide accessible pass, they can add it to their content creation or sell it to other users.
 <br>
 <br>
 <br>